• Don’t Click Here

 Here is my Fall Fit Challenge week 1 recap.
 I am continuously updating the original Fall Fitness Challenge post with each day’s exercises.
 Save that page and refresh it often to see the next exercises and sets.

+Do some light, gentle, movements to get the blood flowing before you begin.
 Strive to do the number of seconds or reps even if you have to take a break.
+Modify as needed but try to keep the exercises difficult.

 Focus on keeping your form and engaging your core.
+S = seconds so 20s means 20 seconds.

 See disclaimer below.